The Cookin Chicks

 Instructions

-• Preheat oven to 350 degrees and spray 3 mini loaf pans *or 1 large loaf pan
+• Preheat oven to 350°F and grease 3 mini loaf pans or 1 large loaf pan.

-• In a medium bowl, combine the peaches, oil, sugar, eggs, sour cream, and vanilla extract.
+• In a medium mixing bowl, combine the peaches, oil, sugar, eggs, sour cream, and vanilla extract until well blended.

-• Stir in the flour, baking soda, and salt….mixing until just combined.
+• Stir in the flour, baking soda, and salt until just combined, do not overmix.

-• Remove from oven and allow to cool slightly before slicing and enjoying!
+• Remove from the oven and allow to cool slightly before slicing and serving.

 Nutrition